emvaized/kde-snap-assist/README.md

 ---

 ### Donate
-If you really like this script, you can thank for it by buying me a coffee :)
+If you **really** like this script, you can always thank for it by buying me a coffee :)

 <a href="https://www.paypal.com/donate/?business=2KDNGXNUVZW7N&no_recurring=0&currency_code=USD"><img src="https://www.paypalobjects.com/en_US/DK/i/btn/btn_donateCC_LG.gif" height="25"/></a>